One must be able to act out of assurance, not assumption,

 Humans seem destined to never really know the truth about the world they live in.

 Not only do its illusions appear impenetrable, but even “the truth” remains an ill-defined concept.
 In fact, the difficulty with defining truth starts with placing “the” in front of it, since there are multiple ways to give a true account or description.
 So for the sake of exposition, let us take “truth” to mean that which corresponds most with a mutually discernable reality – one that is observable to all via their perceptions.
 Contrary to the assertions of our times, we don’t live in an era stripped of such truth.
-Rather, we live in a political-cultural moment saturated with competing claims on truth, where we’ve constructed an open marketplace for them.
-The result is a world in which anything could be true and yet nothing is, leaving people in a confused and wary state.
-Traditions and opinions, however dubious, have become a place of safety, whilst certainty and facts elicit more suspicion than assurance.
+Rather, we live in a political-cultural moment saturated with competing claims on truth, each insisting on the veracity of it’s own version.
+For reasons inexplicable, we’ve contrived to construct an open marketplace of truths, and the result is a world where anything could be true and yet nothing is.
+Traditions and opinions, however dubious, have become a place of safety, whilst certainty and facts elicit more suspicion than assurance, leaving us in a most confused and unhappy state.

 In a world where we grapple with a deep-set ignorance, everything seems to be running more on belief than knowledge.
 And even though facts can be checked, few bother going beyond Wikipedia to do so.
 Is there no solid ground in this vast quicksand of human opinion?
 The last few decades have seen a surge in post-modern notions of a